PavanRangani/docs/docs/prd/chat/mention.md

 # Overview

-- As a User I want system to notify a User when he is mentioeed in a Chat Message, irrespective of the Card's assignments & Account's notification preferences.
-Because at present, I need to do workaround - assign a card to the user before adding such chat and after chat is sent remove assignment.
+As a User I need someway to highlight for user that they have a specific question in a chat.
+Same way I need an easy way to loop someone else into the chat if they are not assigned a role on the task

 ## System Rule